H-Asatryan/ibm-dl-pytorch/README.md

     - Video: <a href="https://www.youtube.com/watch?v=Tb4DmWJw_J0">Principal Component Analysis</a>
     - Lab: Principal Component Analysis (no direct link, downloaded from CC Labs)
     - Lab: Preprocessing with Principle Component Analysis (no direct link, downloaded from CC Labs)
+    - Lab: Calculate eigenvectors for Large Dataset (no direct link, downloaded from CC Labs)
     - Quiz: Principal Component Analysis (2 Questions)
 - 5.3.
 From PCA to Linear Autoencoders
     - Quiz: From PCA to Linear Autoencoders (2 Questions)